zmarabeas/FuzzyFinder/README.md

 # Fuzzy Finder
-## Pytorch powered image classification
+### Pytorch powered image classification
 ### Version 0.0.1

-A pytorch powered web app to classify sections of video with animals in them.
+A pytorch and svelte powered web app to classify sections of video with animals in them.

 TODO:
 - [ ] Add more information about the project